Tostadas de Tinga: Mexico’s Crispy, Saucy Chicken Snack That Hits Every Flavor Note

 A Little Backstory

-While Puebla claims bragging rights for birthing Tinga, the dish has spread far beyond its hometown.
-In modern-day Mexico, it’s a staple in households, street stands, and fondas alike.
-It’s affordable, filling, and endlessly adaptable — everything you want from comfort food.
+While Puebla claims the roots of tinga, the dish has spread far beyond its hometown.
+Today, it’s a staple in households, street stands, and fondas across Mexico.

 A high-resolution photograph showcases a crispy tostada de tinga topped with shredded chipotle chicken, fresh lettuce, crumbled queso fresco, and Mexican crema, set on a rustic plate for an authentic street food presentation.